lbugnion/sample-azure-cognitive1/Doc/text-recognition.md

 ![Configuring the storage account](./Img/2017-11-16_16-56-38.png)

-8. In the blade opening, select the Storage account that you want to use.
+8. In the blade opening on the right, select the Storage account that you want to use.
 This is the same storage account that we configured earlier in the "Configuring the blob containers" section.

 ![Storage account](./Img/2017-11-27_10-15-25.png)